HenryZuo/Typing_Contest/README.md

 # Typing Contest
-When typing, be fast and furious.
+When typing, be fast and furious!

 ## Project Purpose